A new study concludes that high doses of vitamin D may help hinder the growth of advanced colorectal cancer in combination with chemotherapy.

 Before the SUNSHINE trial began, only 9 percent of the participants had sufficient levels of vitamin D. The team noted that only those in the large-dose group developed and maintained adequate levels during the study.

 Dr. Ng said that the study results are very important because vitamin D is widely available, safe, and inexpensive.
-However, the authors also note that people should not take
+However, the authors also note that people should not take high doses outside the context of clinical research.

 "To our knowledge, this study is the first completed randomized clinical trial of vitamin D supplementation for treatment of advanced or metastatic colorectal cancer."